Regd.No.: 126198/071/072

 Everest Luxury Trekking is certainly worth the experience

-We were totally amazed to find so many nice and good lodges with exciting cozy rooms, facing grand vista of snow peaks.
+We were totally amazed to find so many nice and good lodges with exciting cozy rooms, facing grand vistas of snow peaks.
 When booking with Team Himalaya I thought the facilities of Luxury Lodge Trekking would be simple and basic.

 testimonial image